mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

     Scaling down/up the block-provisioner dc helps in this case.
     We need to act this quickly enough before the deploy pods run into error.

-    When cleaning up the test projects, we need also give the pause:
+    When cleaning up the test projects, we need give the pause too:

     ```bash
     $ for i in {1..200}; do oc delete project "storage-test-jenkins-$i" --wait=false; sleep 30; done
     ```

-    However, if the deleting still stuck, then this is the rescue
+    However, if deleting still stuck, then this is the rescue

-    * reboot the CNS node
+    * reboot the CNS node, or
-    * un/re-install CNS
+    * un/re-install CNS if reboot does not help

-    The test itself for each application runs for about 2 hours while creating/deleting the test project sometimes can take much over than that.
-The above bugs are definitely blockers for the test going beyond the present number of projects.
+    The test itself for each application runs for about 2 hours while creating/deleting the test project sometimes can take much than that. *The above bugs are definitely blockers for the test going beyond the present number of projects and on the way of test automation.*
+    As a result, we reuse the existing projects and only create the new ones in an incremental way.

 * block hosting volumes (BHV): Currently, the BHV will not be released even if all the blocks on it are released.
 We have to use heketi cli to delete it before [1625304](https://bugzilla.redhat.com/show_bug.cgi?id=1625304) gets implemented.
 However, we sometimes see `target is busy`.
-In this case, wait for 2 minutes, try again.
+In this case, wait for 2 minutes and try again.

 * CNS device volume size and `openshift_storage_glusterfs_block_host_vol_size`:
     In our test, we have a 894G NVMe device for each CNS node.
-At the installation of CNS, `openshift_storage_glusterfs_block_host_vol_size=350` is used which
-    is decreased to `200` for better use of space on the disk.
+At the installation of CNS, `openshift_storage_glusterfs_block_host_vol_size=350` was used at the beginning which is decreased to `200` for better use of space on the disk.

 * Jenkins image tag and route for OCP: The test depends on `imageStreamTag` in `openshift` namespace.
-    For example, `jenkins:2` tag has to be there in order to run Jenkins test.
+    For example, `jenkins:2` tag has to be available in order to run the Jenkins test.
 If it refers to `latest` tag, edit the `imagestream` to use the `v3.10` tag because the `latest` tag points to `v3.6` [1628611](https://bugzilla.redhat.com/show_bug.cgi?id=1628611) intentionally.

     ```bash
     $ oc edit -n openshift jenkins
     ```

+    The application route must work for Jenkins test because it is used in Jenkins test for rest api calls.